juef17/dwrandomizer/README.md

 Towns and caves share the same sprite, so you'll have to enter them to know which of the two they are.

+#### Random Spell Costs ####

+Spells cost a random amount of MP between 1 and 8.

+#### Random Town Entrances ####

+The player's location upon entering a town will be randomized.
+Note: Garinham has no entrance that is behind the door.

 #### Forfeit Trigger ####

 When on your status screen, hold Start and Select to warp to the end of the game.
 Huge thanks to Crump's Brother for this one!

+#### Build Options ####

+Another huge piece of work from Crump's Brother!
+* `Unchanged`: just what you're used to.
+* `Vanilla`: decouples the player's name from the stats build.
+Instead of choosing a text speed (which will automatically be set to `Fast`), the player chooses one of the normal stats build (and therefore can use whatever name they like).
+* `All Builds`: same as above, but adds two builds that have stats combination usually not possible in the vanilla game (HP-Agility and Strength-MP).
+* `No Builds`: the player gets the good long-term growth for all stats, and early game bonuses for all stats.

 ## Known Issues ##